 7. Is there anything different about telehealth sessions?

-One of the things that you have to remember is that if you’re working with telehealth, you tend to sit really, really still.
+One of the things that you have to remember is that if you’re working with telemedicine and telehealth, you tend to sit really, really still.
 When we’re with other people, we don’t realize it, but we have lots of little micro-movements.
 On telehealth, you’re sitting really still, so you want to make sure that you give yourself at least 15 to 30 minutes in between sessions so you can get up, move around, get a drink of water, stretch, do whatever you need to do to move yourself.

 If you move in between sessions, set yourself up so you can see your client’s face.
 And make sure you’re taking good care of yourself just like you have to do when you’re at your office.
 That way you won’t find it super exhausting.
 It’s a new thing, so cut yourself some slack.